KirilGeorgiev247/Design-patterns/Behavioral/Command/README.md

 *pros*

-+ commands are first-class objects.
++ commands are first - class objects.
 They can be manipulated and extended like any other object

 + command decouples the object that invokes the operation from the one that knows how to perform it